akeslo/cryptobot/readme.md

 # Cryptobot
-Cryptobot is a versatile cryptocurrency bot that is built for both Slack and Discord.
-There are two different versions, each hosted on a separate branch in this repository.
+Cryptobot is a versatile cryptocurrency bot that is built for Discord.

 ## Configuration
 * Create the following environmental variables: